 - Easy to sew

 I made this dress from 2 different fabrics and will show you in detail how I made the version of the dress in yellow silk fabric.

-Please remember that I am not a model but I have to show you how the dress looks like.
+Please remember that I am not a model but I have to show you what the dress looks like 🙂.

 Often we are faced with the fact that there are many things in the closet, but there are still no good choices for the outfit that can be worn at a particular event.
 You know the joke:

 - I have nothing to wear for today’s party

 - I have to keep all these clothes because what if somehow I will lose 10 pounds